 Now that I’ve made all the hair on your neck stand up, please allow me to explain.

-The idea morphed from his original idea (which few actually know) into the idea that we are all somehow “gifted” in different ways and can only learn when taught (or learn most effectively when taught) in that way.
+The idea morphed from his original theory (which few actually know) and merged into the idea that we all have a “learning style” and can only learn when taught (or learn most effectively when taught) in that style.

 The harm is that teachers and school districts spend precious resources trying to make instruction fit a false model.

 No, but it means that you cannot say that because a teacher has one style that only appeals to so-called “auditory learners” that that teacher is somehow inferior.
 You also can’t say that because a teacher does use them that he or she is effective.
 It’s not good neuroscience, which means it’s not good pedagogy.